Broderick, California: Beginnings

 Washington was rumored to be named after George Washington because the town plan was filed by Margaret McDowell on Washington's birthday.
 Margaret McDowell's first husband, James McDowell, settled and developed 600 acre of land on a rancho he purchased from John Schwartz in 1846.
 He was killed in the Spring of 1849 in a saloon brawl, leaving his wife a widow.

 Margaret McDowell was left with five children, a house and a garden.
 She had taken in boarders as a means of income, but found she needed to do something else to remain financially able.
 In August 1849 she hired a surveyor to map 160 acre that was adjoined to her garden.
 In October of that year she established the boundaries of her property and created a town plat of 41 blocks which she named Washington.
 She sold several lots during the next few years, but Washington's plat was not officially recorded and the town was called by other names including "Margeretta" and "West Sacramento".

 In 1850 there were approximately 300 people residing in Washington.
 During the summer of 1851 the county seat was relocated from Fremont to Washington because of the severe flooding that Fremont had experienced the winter before.
 It now seemed that Washington had the potential to become comparable to its "booming" sister city, Sacramento on the opposite side of the river.

 A post office was established in April 1854 but the building burnt down in 1856 and to the dismay of the residents, a post office was never reconstructed and they had to go to Sacramento to get their mail for the next 33 years.

-The Washington Public School District was organized in 1856, and the land was donated by Margaret McDowell, now married to Dr. Enos C. Taylor, her third husband, and renamed Mrs. Margaret Taylor.
+The Washington Unified School District was organized in 1856, and the land was donated by Margaret McDowell, now married to Dr. Enos C. Taylor, her third husband, and renamed Mrs. Margaret Taylor.
 The school district still serves West Sacramento, and built three local schools within the first decade of its existence.